perrette/scribe/README.md

 ```bash
 scribe --app
 ```
 or toggle the app option in the interactive menu.
-The scribe icon will show, with Record, Stop or Quit options.
+The scribe icon will show, with Record and other options.
 The icon will change based on what the app is doing.
+It is possible to choose from a set of predefined models, or to Quit and choose from the terminal before pressing Enter again.
 For the vosk model, there are only two states : recording + transcribing or Idle.
 For the whisper model there are three states visible from the icon: recording, transcribing and idle/waiting.
 That option requires `pystray` to be installed.
 This is included with the `pip install ...[all]` option.
 In Ubuntu the following dependencies were required to make the menus appear: